Introduction

 The aerospace, automotive, and manufacturing industries widely use inertia welding as a critical joining process to create high-strength, defect-free welds.
 The inertia welding is a solid-state process that utilizes kinetic energy to join two metal parts together.
 This tutorial offers a comprehensive guide to simulating inertia welding process using Abaqus, a powerful Finite Element Analysis (FEA) tool.
 The tutorial focuses exclusively on Abaqus, showcasing its capabilities in modeling complex thermal and mechanical phenomena.
 By integrating Fortran subroutines, the simulation models frictional heating, temperature distribution, and material behavior under varying thermal conditions with high precision.
 Engineers utilize Python scripts to automate the remeshing process and generate the model in Abaqus/CAE automatically, reducing manual effort.

-Designed for researchers and engineers, this guide covers the setup of an Abaqus simulation for rotary friction welding.
+Designed for researchers and engineers, this guide covers the setup of an Abaqus simulation for inertia friction welding, as a type of rotary welding.
 It details how to define axisymmetric models, apply material properties, incorporate custom subroutines, and automate processes with Python.
 By the end, you’ll have a robust methodology for analyzing inertia welding process efficiently.
 Simply set the problem parameters in the provided scripts, run them in Abaqus, and let the simulation execute automatically.

 In this project, we explain step-by-step how to model inertia welding in Abaqus, based on a example from the Abaqus documentation and a well-known paper.
 The advantage of this tutorial is that the subroutine is explained line-by-line, and the modeling process is detailed step-by-step.
 Therefore, by making adjustments to this project, you can simulate your own problem.
 To simplify this, we modified the Python code and converted it into a parametric form.
 As a result, you can change the inner and outer radii within the script and model your problem with minimal effort.